rockymeza/whitenoise/site/projects/2012_01_16_StrangeCase.md

   "2011_12_21_move_text": { 'name': 'move_text' }
 </pre>{% endraw %}

-In the future, I would like to support placing this in the YAML front matter, but *for now*, this can only be done using config.yaml.

-> Why?
-The config.yaml file is the first thing that is read when a directory is being scanned, and so its content is available when the
-> file naming/renaming is going on.
-The front matter is read *during template rendering*, long after the site tree has been built (and
-> so the other pages will not know how to refer to that page).
-It will not be too difficult, though, to have the page-name-lookup happen
-> *at runtime* instead of during tree building.
+`files:` is a special key in config.yaml.
+It contains the YAML front matter for files that would otherwise have *no way* to specify it, like images.
+Check out (the config file)[https://raw.github.com/colinta/StrangeCase/colinta/site/static/image/2012_01_06_ouray/config.yaml] for the Ouray pictures.
+The `caption:` and `target_name:` for every image is placed in there.
+I don't know why I set target_name, though...
+I think the images were capitalized or called something else before.

+This trick could just as easily be done in the YAML front matter, and in this case that is where I will put it.
+As far as I know, there is no difference between using the config.yaml `files:` and placing things in front matter.

-I figured I should go ahead and show what the YAML front matter looks like.
-It's no different from jekyll or hyde.
+Here is what the YAML front matter looks like.
+Really it's no different from jekyll or hyde, so no surprises here.

 {% raw %}<pre class="prettyprint">
 ---
 category: project
+name: move_text

 title: MoveText
 date: 2011-12-21